pg_restore ran in an isolated container in

 DORA

 Operational-resilience regime for EU financial entities.
 Demonstrable backup recovery is a named control.
-Our receipts map directly.
+Our receipts produce the evidence auditors reference.

 C5 · SecNumCloud